Sauhardya27/hazexpert_front_end/README.md

 # What is HazeXpert?

 HazeXpert is a software that works on an AIML-based De-hazing and De-smoking algorithm which enables the firefighters to see clearer through thr smoke, resulting in faster response time.
-Since every second is valuable in situations like these, a faster response could effectively save someone’s life.
+Since every second is valuable in such situations, a faster response could effectively save someone’s life.

 # Tech Stack
-- HTML
+- React
 - TailwindCSS
 - Javascript
 - Python
+- Numpy
+- Panda
+- Vite
+- Tensorflow
+- OpenCV

 # Key Features
 - Data Authentication